MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Return Value

-A substring that contains characters in the string that are in *`pszCharSet`*, beginning with the first character in the string and ending when a character is found in the string that is not in *`pszCharSet`*. `SpanIncluding` returns an empty substring if the first character in the string is not in the specified set.
+A substring that contains characters in the string that are in *`pszCharSet`*, beginning with the first character in the string and ending when a character is found in the string that isn't in *`pszCharSet`*. `SpanIncluding` returns an empty substring if the first character in the string isn't in the specified set.

 ### Remarks

-If the first character of the string is not in the character set, then `SpanIncluding` returns an empty string.
+If the first character of the string isn't in the character set, then `SpanIncluding` returns an empty string.
 Otherwise, it returns a sequence of consecutive characters that are in the set.

 ### Example